ray-project/enhancements/reps/2022-04-01-resource-control.md

 ### How to manage cgroups
 #### cgroup versions
 The cgroup has two versions: cgroup v1 and cgroup v2.
 [Cgroup v2](https://www.kernel.org/doc/Documentation/cgroup-v2.txt) was made official with the release of Linux 4.5.
-But only a few systems are known to use croup v2 by default: Fedora (since 31), Arch Linux (since April 2021), openSUSE Tumbleweed (since c.
+But only a few systems are known to use croup v2 by default(refer to [here](https://rootlesscontaine.rs/getting-started/common/cgroup2/)): Fedora (since 31), Arch Linux (since April 2021), openSUSE Tumbleweed (since c.
 2021), Debian GNU/Linux (since 11) and Ubuntu (since 21.10).
 It means that, although a lot of persons are using the Linux with high versions, they can't use cgroup v2 if they don't make a special configration and reboot.

 Check if cgroup v2 has been enabled in your linux system:
 ```